 The Bureau's success in obtaining cartel convictions in recent years is due in large part to the availability of its immunity programme, which encourages cartel participants to disclose their illegal conduct in exchange for potential immunity from prosecution.
+To illustrate, the Bureau has received over 40 immunity applications since its immunity programme was formally established in 2000.

 The Bureau's immunity programme is loosely modelled on the US amnesty programme and is also broadly similar to the leniency programmes in jurisdictions such as Australia, New Zealand, Japan and South Korea.
+The Bureau's immunity programme is described in an Information Bulletin, which was revised in October 2007.

-Requests for immunity are made to the Bureau, which then decides whether to recommend to the Attorney General that the request be granted.
-All else being equal, the Bureau will provide a positive recommendation to the Attorney General where a party is the first to come forward with evidence of an offence of which the Bureau is unaware, or is the first to bring forward evidence of an offence of which the Bureau is aware but has not yet obtained sufficient proof to warrant a criminal referral.
-However, being "first-in" to the authorities in another jurisdiction will not be sufficient in and of itself to permit a party to avail itself of the Bureau's immunity programme.
+Requests for immunity are made to the Bureau, which then decides whether to recommend to the DPP that the request be granted.
+All else being equal, the Bureau will provide a positive recommendation to the DPP where a party is the first to come forward with evidence of an offence of which the Bureau is unaware, or is the first to bring forward evidence of an offence of which the Bureau is aware but has not yet obtained sufficient proof to warrant a criminal referral.
+However, being 'first-in' to the authorities in another jurisdiction will not be sufficient in and of itself to permit a party to take advantage of the Bureau's immunity programme.

-There are additional specific requirements which a party seeking immunity must fulfill: the party must take effective steps to terminate its participation in the illegal activity; the party must not have been the instigator or the leader of the illegal activity (as opposed to a "co-instigator" or a "co-leader"), nor the sole beneficiary of the activity in Canada; the party must reveal any and all offences under the Act in which it may be involved (ie, not only the specific offence at issue in the immunity application); the participant must provide full, frank and truthful disclosure of all the evidence and information known or available to it or under its control with respect to these offences; the party must agree to provide timely, full and continuous cooperation to the authorities for the duration of the Bureau's investigation and any ensuing prosecutions (for corporate applicants, this means taking all lawful measures to promote the continuing cooperation of directors, officers and employees); and the party may be expected to make restitution for its illegal activity.
-Failure to comply with any of these requirements may result in the Attorney General revoking immunity and a subsequent party being entitled to claim immunity instead.
+There are additional specific requirements that a party seeking immunity must fulfil: the party must take effective steps to terminate its participation in the illegal activity; the party must not have taken steps to coerce unwilling participants to engage in the cartel; the party must reveal any and all offences under the Act in which it may be involved (ie, not only the specific offence at issue in the immunity application); the participant must provide full, frank and truthful disclosure of all the evidence and information known or available to it or under its control with respect to these offences; and the party must agree to provide timely, full and continuous cooperation to the authorities for the duration of the Bureau's investigation and any ensuing prosecutions (for corporate applicants, this means taking all lawful measures to promote the continuing cooperation of directors, officers and employees).19 Failure to comply with any of these requirements may result in the DPP revoking immunity and a subsequent party being entitled to claim immunity instead.